 Computer hacking isn’t the only way companies stand to lose sensitive data.
-Physical security is equally important.
-There’s really no need to break into a network remotely if you can through the front door and grab what you need.
+Physical security is just as important.
+After wall, there’s no need to break into a network remotely if you can walk through a company’s front door and grab whatever you need.

 Without proper physical security, a hacker or corporate spy can work his way into the heart of a building and collect passwords, private communications, and other sensitive details about a business using a handful of relatively cheap wireless tools.
 Employees, even those with the lowest levels of access, can be duped into surrendering privileged access—a starting point from which an experienced hacker can work his way until eventually acquiring closely guarded secrets from the highest levels of a corporation.